-4.1 New set of SIF Message Schema equivalents for the SOAP Transport data.
-The SOAP Envelope therefore replaces the single top level SIF_Message container, which has been eliminated.
+4.1 New set of SIF Message Schema equivalents for the SOAP Transport

 A completely parallel hierarchy to the HTTP/HTTPS SIF_Message subschemas (ex: SIF_Event, SIF_Register) is defined for messages being transported over SOAP.
 Each subschema appears in modified form in its SOAP equivalent (with the "all the "SIF" prefixes removed).
 This was done for the following reasons: